Bhaktivedanta Manor: ISKCON ownership

 By 1972, three years after its founding, ISKCON's Radha Krishna Temple at Bury Place, in central London, was proving too small to accommodate the growing number of devotees there.
-The popularity of the movement had much to do with former Beatle George Harrison, who had helped establish the temple, in addition to endorsing Krishna Conscious principles in his 1970 solo album All Things Must Pass.
+The popularity of the movement had much to do with former Beatle George Harrison, who helped establish the temple, in addition to endorsing Krishna Conscious principles in his 1970 solo album All Things Must Pass.
 One of the first British devotees, Dhananjaya Das, recalls Prabhupada suggesting that he ask Harrison if he would care to help with their predicament, to which the musician replied: "I would be very much honoured."

 Harrison began looking for a new premises but then left the search to Dhananjaya and others, aware that property owners were immediately raising their asking price due to the involvement of a celebrity musician.
 Dhananjaya came upon Piggott's Manor in the Hertfordshire village of Aldenham, north-west of London; he recalls that the owner had been considering using the house and 17 acres of grounds as a nursing home.
 Harrison purchased the property in February 1973 and donated it to ISKCON's London chapter.